MA CDIS: Admission Requirements

 Note: It can take up to four weeks for CSDCAS to process documents and consider your application complete and verified.
 It is strongly recommended that you submit all documents, test scores and application information at least four weeks before the Jan.
 15 deadline.

 For those accepted into the program, a $500 non-refundable advanced-tuition deposit is required.

 Graduate Program Information

-The master's program accepts 25 students per year into the incoming class and accepted students may begin the program in the summer or fall.
+The master's program accepts 25 students per year into the incoming class and accepted students begin the program in the summer with one required online course.

-- An invitation to take part in a group interview including small group discussion of a selected research article is extended to approximately 60 applicants based on overall rankings.
-Acceptable performance in the group interview provides the last ranking points for admission.
+- An invitation to take part in a group interview including small group discussion of a selected research article is extended to approximately 60-100 applicants based on overall rankings.
+Acceptable performance in the group interview provides the last ranking for admission.